Discrimination and harassment in the sex industry

-There is no legal rule that says sex workers can’t be great parents.
+There is no law that says sex workers can’t be great parents.

-In a dispute between parents, the Family Court has to make decisions that are in the best interests of the child (see the chapter “Parents, guardians and caregivers”).
+In a dispute between parents, the Family Court has to make decisions that are in the best interests of the child.
 In one case, grandparents wanted to stop their grandchild being returned to the child’s mother because they thought she was a sex worker.
 The judge said this wasn’t relevant and returned the child to the care of both her parents.

 Can I discriminate against some clients?

 You can choose not to have sex with someone for any reason.

 By contrast, if you were offering a less personal service, like cleaning or building, New Zealand’s anti-discrimination laws say it would be illegal for you to discriminate against people on the basis of things like race, religion, sexual orientation and so on.

 The anti-discrimination laws have some exceptions for things like very personal counselling services, where you can specify that you only see women, for instance.
 There’s no exception like that for sex work.

 But because the right to give or refuse consent for sex is protected in the prostitution laws, and courts have said that it is more important than other rights, it seems likely that a sex worker is allowed to refuse clients on any basis, including sex, race, religion and so on, and doesn’t have to say why.

 Can a brothel operator discriminate against me?

 If you are an employee, a brothel operator can’t discriminate against you in hiring or conditions, on the basis of any of the illegal grounds of discrimination – things like sex, race, sexual orientation, and political belief.